 - Encouraging visitors to patients to wash their hands frequently

 - Covering all wounds with clean bandages and preventing contact with soiled ones

 - Proper handling of personal items such as bedding, towels and other items to prevent the spread of infection

 - Proper cleaning of equipment or use of disposable items

 How MRSA Infections Are Tracked At Cedars-Sinai

-California hospitals are required to report these infections to the California Department of Public Health (CDPH) and the Centers for Disease Control and Reporting National Healthcare Safety Network (NHSN).
-The CDPH is required to risk adjust the data according to NHSN protocols.
-The risk adjustment methodology uses national data to compare the actual number of infections to the expected number, based on the age and health of the patients.
+California hospitals are required to report these infections to the California Department of Public Health and the National Healthcare Safety Network, part of the Centers for Disease Control and Prevention (CDC).
+The California department is required to adjust the data for risk factors according to the federal network's protocols.
+The risk adjustment methodology uses national data to compare the actual number of infections to the expected number, based on the age and health of the surgery patients.